 There’s no right answer, and each emulsifying technique has its benefits.
 Whisking offers the most control, blending is the fastest method, and shaking is the most mess-free and requires the least amount of cleanup.

-Whisk: Traditionally, professional cooks are taught to make dressing by adding the oil last in a slow, steady stream while whisking vigorously.
+Whisk: Traditionally, professional cooks are taught to make salad dressing by adding the oil last in a slow, steady stream while whisking vigorously.
 First, combine all of your ingredients except the oil in a small bowl and whisk together.
 Then, gradually add the oil while whisking rapidly in a circular motion—as you whisk, the ingredients will emulsify and gradually thicken.

 Shake: Alternatively, you can simply add all of your vinaigrette ingredients to a jar and shake (play some music for inspiration!)